Pen and ink, 11 x 6 inches, 1998 Collection of James Crawford & Judith Dean

 No, that's not a rabbi.
 The sitter in this portrait is actually a bearded

-woman of indeterminate religious affiliation.
+woman of unknown religious affiliation.

 The idea for this piece — which is based on one of my favorite paintings,